IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :PublicInstall
 +++++++++++++++++++++

-Setting an installation to public indicates the admin will not be able to restrict data files or datasets.
+Setting an installation to public will remove the ability to restrict data files or datasets.
+This functionality of Dataverse will be disabled from your installation.

-This is useful for specific cases where files are stored in public access, therefore removing the need for restrictions.
+This is useful for specific cases where an installation's files are stored in public access.
+Because files stored this way do not obey Dataverse's file restrictions, users would still be able to access the files even when they're restricted.
+In these cases it's best to use :PublicInstall to disable the feature altogether.

 ``curl -X PUT -d true http://localhost:8080/api/admin/settings/:PublicInstall``